 What happens when you combine five state parks, five wineries, and 50+ amazing Finger Lakes waterfalls into a five-day road trip?
 A kind of crazy, but oh-so-fun Finger Lakes vacation in Western New York.

-The Finger Lakes region is just four hours from Manhattan, but you might as well be on another planet.
-No other area east of the Mississippi can boast of more wine sipping and gorge-hiking goodness than Western New York.
 Throw in more than 150 Finger Lakes waterfalls and a few perfect spots to spend the night, and you’ll want to pack your bags before you finish reading.

 Ready to embark on your own wine and waterfalls road trip through the Finger Lakes region of New York?
-We’ve created a perfect Finger Lakes road trip itinerary for five days of relaxing and adventuring on your next vacation.
+We’ve created a perfect Finger Lakes itinerary for five days of relaxing and adventuring on your next vacation.

 Where are the Finger Lakes?

-The Finger Lakes Region encompasses 9,000 square miles in western Upstate New York and includes 14 counties and 11 lakes.
+The Finger Lakes Region encompasses 9,000 square miles in western Upstate New York and includes 14 counties and 11 gorgeous lakes.
 The area is approximately 5 hours from New York City, 3.5 hours from Boston, 3 hours from Albany, and 6 hours from Washington DC.
-The nearest airport is Syracuse Hancock International Airport (SYR), which is about an hour away from the heart of the Finger Lakes Region.

 What are the 11 Finger Lakes?

-When observed from above, the 11 Finger Lakes really do look like fingers stretching from north to south.
-From west to east, the 11 Finger Lakes are Conesus, Hemlock, Canadice, Honeoye, Canandaigua, Keuka Lake, Seneca, Cayuga, Owasco, Skaneateles, and Otisco.
 All of the Finger Lakes empty into rivers in the north as they make their way to Lake Ontario.
-The Finger Lakes are glacial lakes that were formed more than 100 million years ago.
+The Finger Lakes are glacial lakes that were formed more than 100 million years ago — ancient lakes that we are so fortunate to be able to enjoy today!

 When is the Best Time to Visit the Finger Lakes?

 While the Finger Lakes Region is certainly a four-season destination, if you are road-tripping, we recommend visiting between May and October.
-The earlier in May you visit, the fuller those lovely Finger-Lake waterfalls will be.
+The earlier in May you visit, the fuller those lovely Finger Lake waterfalls will be.

-If you want to swim and camp, then June and July are a better bet.
-You can find amazing swimming everywhere you go in the Finger Lakes.
-Finally, if you’re hoping to do some leaf-peeping in the Finger Lakes, head to the area in late September or early October.
-We haven’t visited the region for fall foliage, but we’re hoping to plan a trip soon.
+Finally, if you’re hoping to do some leaf-peeping, head to the area in mid-October.
+We haven’t visited the region for fall foliage, but we’re hoping to plan a trip soon — I hope this is the year!

 Road trip tip: We’ve created a free, printable version of this Finger Lakes Road Trip Itinerary!
 It’s perfect for times when you find you find yourself GPS-free with no cell service.
 Be sure to download the itinerary so you know exactly what’s next!

 Finger Lakes Wine and Waterfalls on RoadtrippersHow you tackle this road trip is entirely up to you.
 We drove in from Vermont, so I created the itinerary to go from east to west in a very loose loop.
 This will also work well if you fly into Syracuse, as the first stop (Chittenango Falls State Park) is just 25 miles from the airport.
-The Roadtrippers map above includes travel to and from the airport.

 Psst… Roadtrippers is one of our favorite apps for planning trips, and the premium version is 100% worth every penny.
 You can save $5 off the Roadtrippers app by using the code BTR5QTP.
 You’re welcome!